An Experiment Scorecard template consists of the following modules:

 Type

 /subscribe.
-When you subscribe to a project, all guardrail alerts that are set in any experiments of this project will display in the channel automatically. -
+After you subscribe to a project, every guardrail alert set in any experiment in that project displays in the channel automatically. -

-Click the Select a project drop-down list that displays the available projects.
+Click the Select a project drop-down list to see the available projects.
 Select a project to receive alerts.

-The following is an example of a Slack alert:
+The following screenshot shows an example Slack alert:

 Email alerts

-Email alerts are triggered for the users you list in the Notify field.
-For email notifications, you can add existing Optimizely Analytics users.
+Email alerts go to the users you list in the Notify field.
+Add existing Optimizely Analytics users to receive email notifications

-The following is an example of an email alert.
+The following screenshot shows an example email alert:

 Segmentation module